-Every time we release a set, I have the privilege of editing some amazing images sent to me by testers and a few photographers I admire.
+Every time we release a new product, I have the privilege of editing some amazing images sent to me by testers and a few photographers I admire.
 One such photographer, whose work I love so much, just so happens to be one of my friends from early childhood.

 Here’s the story about this photo.